 HOW TO COOK MUSHROOMS IN THE AIR FRYER

 Clean and trim the stems of the mushrooms but leave the mushrooms whole.
+This guide on how to clean mushrooms is helpful for this process.
 So long as you’re not using regular sized portobellos, whole roasting the mushrooms in the air fryer is best.

 Place the cleaned mushrooms in a large mixing bowl and add the avocado oil.
 Toss to coat all the mushrooms in the oil.